CSUChico-CSCI644/CSCI644-Course-Materials/Links.md

-* [Google Drive Shared Folder](https://drive.google.com/drive/folders/1xm_lv-BztyuED9-XGhh72__pFRKCRNw9?usp=sharing) - Shared folder of lecture slides, and other materials.
+* [One Drive Shared Folder]() - Shared folder of lecture slides, and other materials.
 * [Python](https://www.python.org/) - Python is extremely helpful in automating sysadmin tasks
 * [Git Basics Video](https://www.youtube.com/watch?v=0JgyAJMvZlY&feature=youtu.be) - Basic tutorial on using git for version control I recorded Spring 2020
 * [Learn Git Branching](https://learngitbranching.js.org/) - Excellent web tutorial working through a variety of use cases for git including using branches.